-For more information, see CICRA Guideline 5 - Abuse of a Dominant Position.
+For more information, see Guideline 5 - Abuse of a Dominant Position.

-9 How can I find out more?
+9. How can I find out more?

-Please contact us if you have a question about the competition law in either island, or if you suspect that a business is breaching the law and wish to complain or discuss your concerns.
+Please contact us if you have a question about the competition law in Jersey and, or if you suspect that a business is breaching the law and wish to complain or discuss your concerns.

-2nd Floor Salisbury House 1-9 Union Street St Helier Jersey JE2 3RF
+Jersey Competition Regulatory Authority 2nd Floor, Salisbury House 1-9 Union Street St Helier Jersey JE2 3RF